SimonBlanke/Hyperactive/README.md

 - optimizer = "default"
   - Possible parameter types: ("default", initialized optimizer object)
   - Instance of optimization class that can be imported from Hyperactive. "default" corresponds to the random search optimizer.
+The imported optimization classes from hyperactive are different from gfo.
+They only accept optimizer-specific-parameters.
 The following classes can be imported and used:

     - HillClimbingOptimizer
     - StochasticHillClimbingOptimizer
     - RepulsingHillClimbingOptimizer
+    - SimulatedAnnealingOptimizer
+    - DownhillSimplexOptimizer
     - RandomSearchOptimizer
+    - GridSearchOptimizer
     - RandomRestartHillClimbingOptimizer
     - RandomAnnealingOptimizer
+    - PowellsMethod
-    - SimulatedAnnealingOptimizer
+    - PatternSearch
     - ParallelTemperingOptimizer
     - ParticleSwarmOptimizer
     - EvolutionStrategyOptimizer
     - BayesianOptimizer
     - TreeStructuredParzenEstimators
     - ForestOptimizer
-    - EnsembleOptimizer

   - Example:
     ```python